Shepherde/Decision-Tree/README.md

 ## Rules:
 1. Dataset must have the last column be the target column.
 2. Specify this target column in tree.py's main function as "header = []" and enter the column names in the list
 3. It converts any datapoint into a string because at this moment, the actual numbers are not relevant nor necessary.

+## How to use: (not dockerized yet)
+1. clone repo
+2. install python
+3. in tree.py's main -> specify file for training dataset, testing data, and headers
+4. include build_tree for the tree, print if needed.
+5. include test function for testing or just run classify on the new row

 ### Future Proof
 This tree will work on any pretty much dataset.
 Add as many feature columns as needed - the gini impurity and information gain will be calculated **recursively** on all of them.